 MSC Mediterranean Shipping Company

-MSC Oscar has a capacity of 19,224 20ft equivalent unit (TEU), making it the world’s biggest container ship and overtaking the record previously held by CSCL Globe (19,000TEU).
-It was delivered in January 2015 following sea trials.
+The MSC Oscar container ship with a capacity of 19,224 twenty-foot equivalent units (TEU) was recognised as the world’s biggest container ship, overtaking the record previously held by CSCL Globe (19,000TEU), at the time of its delivery in January 2015.

 MSC Oscar is the first of six 19,224TEU Olympic series vessels in MSC Mediterranean Shipping Company’s fleet.
-MSC Oliver, the second vessel in the series, is scheduled to be delivered in April 2015, while the remaining ships are expected to by November 2015.
-MSC currently has a total of 18 vessels of more than 19,000TEU on order.
+MSC Oliver, the second vessel in the series, was delivered in March 2015 while the remaining ships were delivered by the end of 2015.

-It operates on the East-West trade routes between Asia and Europe and has completed its maiden voyage in March 2015.
-The new vessel is a result of MSC’s plan to reduce CO2 emissions on its trade routes by increasing the average vessel size, leading to the decrease in the overall number of ships in operation.
+The ship completed its maiden voyage on the east-west trade routes between Asia and Europe in March 2015.
+The new vessel is a result of MSC’s plan to reduce CO₂ emissions on its trade routes by increasing the average vessel size, leading to the decrease in the overall number of ships in operation.

-In February 2015, MSC agreed to apply Jotun’s patented SeaQuantum X200 Hull Performance Solutions (HPS) on the MSC Oscar as well as 11 other existing and future vessels.
-This antifouling technology will enable the vessels to lower fuel costs and associated carbon emissions.
+In February 2015, MSC agreed to apply Jotun’s patented SeaQuantum X200 Hull Performance Solutions (HPS) on the MSC Oscar, as well as 11 other existing and future vessels.
+This antifouling technology enables the vessels to lower fuel costs and associated carbon emissions.

 The container vessel was constructed by Daewoo Shipbuilding & Marine Engineering (DSME) at its shipyard in Okpo, Geoje Island, South Korea, in just 11 months.
 It was named after Oscar, the son of MSC’s president and CEO Diego Aponte.
 The total investment to build the vessel was $140m.

 The total container capacity of the vessel was initially intended to be 18,000TEU, but increased to the current capacity by adding an extra tier above the decks.
-The vessel is capable of carrying 1,800 refrigerated containers (1,470 on deck and 330 in hold).
+The vessel can carry 1,800 refrigerated containers (1,470 on deck and 330 in hold).

 The unique design incorporates a wide beam and use of torsion box and hatch coaming plates constructed using steel plates of thickness up to 100mm.
 The vessel incorporates a U-shape double hull structure and its bulbous bow increases the fuel efficiency.